Best Four Man Tents

 Most good four-person tents come with strong, low-weight aluminum poles.
 Aluminum poles are strong and also help to reduce weight if one is going to carry the tent in a pack.
 So, if you’re looking for high-quality poles with your tent, opt for aluminum poles.

 The fabrics most four-person tents are made from can vary widely and usually include specialized versions of nylon and polyester fabrics.
-Most fabrics used in tents include the dernier, or fabric’s yarn weight in grams based on a 9,000-meter length of yearn.
+Most fabrics used in tents include the dernier, or fabric’s yarn weight in grams based on a 9,000-meter length of yarn.
 If the dernier is higher, the fabric is more durable yet heavier.
 If the dernier is lighter, the fabric will be more lightweight but not as durable.

 When searching for the best four-person tent for your outdoor adventures, you’ll need to use your intuition to plan ahead a bit.
 If you know when you plan to camp, where, and if you need to move around and backpack, then you’ll be able to assess what type of tent you’ll need.